RESIST THE BREAKUP OF THE NHS THROUGH PRIVATISATION AND CUTS!

 Now we are faced with the NHS trying to manage within the government's constrained budget by reconfigurations and cuts under the imposition of a requirement for local Sustainability and Transformation Plans.
 In our area that covers Barnsley, Rotherham, Doncaster and Bassetlaw as well as Sheffield.

-We recently held a successful workshop Taking Back Our NHS
+In March we held a successful workshop Taking Back Our NHS

 The Conservatives continue to be in major difficulties carrying out their promises for the NHS, especially after making a totem of the impracticable 7 day NHS proposal.
 Many of the struggles against cuts and privatisation are likely to be at local level - especially as the Tories slide devolution through.
 However major staff disputes remain national.

 For more national information see Keep Our NHS Public at http://keepournhspublic.com

 We have supported the Junior Doctors throughout their action because we felt they were being unfairly treated and were being treated as the advance guard for Hunt's uncosted, unfunded and misconceived ambition for a 7 day NHS.
 (For one of our supporter's views at the beginning of the dispute see this column in the Sheffield Star http://tinyurl.com/oo8qoc3)

 For our questions to 2015 General Election candidates and canvassers about the NHS see our website campaign page